outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-14-self-sponsorship-and-why-it-matters.md

 It's important to say 'when was the last time' rather than 'do you ever' because it means they need to give you a very concrete response and can't just say 'yeah, sure'.

+## Time to Move On

-If you raise this and you get constantly ignored and you have done everything you possibly can to sponsor yourself, it may be time to think about finding a new job.
+If you try the steps here and you get constantly ignored and you have done everything you possibly can to sponsor yourself, it may be time to think about finding a new job.
+The great news is you've been chronicling your wins constantly for the last year so when it comes to brushing up your CV and preparing for competency questions you have _got this_.

 ## For Bonus Points